abinit/abinit/doc/tutorial/eph4mob.md

 {% dialog tests/tutorespfn/Input/teph4mob_3.in %}

-You can copy it in the *Work_eph4mob* directory, and merge the files with:
+You can copy it in the *Work_eph4mob* directory, and then merge the files with:

     mrgdv < teph4mob_3.in